The Leadership Lab experience include working on a challenging experiential learning project with a real client in the MGMT 3063 course.

-Below are examples of projects completed in the 2022-2023 academic year.
+Below are examples of projects completed in various academic years.

 Kathleen Phan- Leadership Lab Participant

-"For my leadership project, our team collaborated with Gopher Athletics to develop strategies that increase awareness and educate a broad audience with diverse perceptions, keeping them engaged and supportive in this new era.
-We conducted research on NIL/Revenue and Dinkytown Athletics to identify ways to better engage the Gopher Athletics audience, and we designed survey questions to gather insights on perceptions of Gopher Athletics, NIL, and revenue sharing.
+"For my leadership project, our team collaborated with Gopher Athletics to develop strategies that increase awareness and educate a broad audience with diverse perceptions, keeping them engaged and supportive in this new era of Gopher Athletics.
+We conducted research on NIL/Revenue and Dinkytown Athletics to identify ways to better engage the Gopher Athletics audience, and we designed survey questions to gather insights on people perceptions of Gopher Athletics, NIL, and revenue sharing.
 Based on the survey results, our team created a new campaign and proposed updates to the Gopher Athletics website.

 Throughout this project, I learned that each teammate operates differently and brings unique ideas, so effective collaboration requires recognizing each other’s strengths and dividing work accordingly.
 Overall, this project taught me patience with ambiguity, teamwork, and valuable skills in research, survey design, and public speaking."